Martha121/team-generator/README.md

 # Team Generator
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)'
   ## Description
     This is a Node command-line application, that takes in information provided by the user about employees on a software engineering team.
 Based on the information provided, the app writes the output to an HTML file.
-It uses the Inquirer package to prompt for questions and collect input from the user, and Jest to help running the tests
+It uses the Inquirer package to prompt for questions and collect input from the user, and Jest to help running the tests.
+    Check out the "index.html" file created in the dist folder to see an example.

 ## Usage